w3c/wai-bcase/index.md

 <img src="{{ "/content-images/wai-bcase/business-case.svg" | relative_url }}" alt="" style="float: right; margin-left: 2rem; width: 30%; max-width: 220px">

-“Business Case” is a term relevant to organizations and enterprises of all kinds, whether the organization is commercial, educational, non-profit, or governmental.
+“Business case” is a term relevant to organizations and enterprises of all kinds, whether the organization is commercial, educational, non-profit, or governmental.
 It is the justification for dedicating resources such as money or effort in support of a specific organizational need.
 We will use “business” in this article to refer to all types of organizations with the understanding that different aspects